luizbgomide/EclipsePhase2e-ptbr/src/11/10-the-system-fringe.md

 </div>

 This 65-kilometer centaur asteroid was home to a pre-Fall mining operation.
-When the company' leadership was destroyed during the Fall, the Algerian workers launched a strike against local management that turned into a full revolt.
+When the company's leadership was destroyed during the Fall, the Algerian workers launched a strike against local management that turned into a full revolt.
 For years the habitat ran along anarchist lines under the name Sanctuary.
 Just a few months ago, however, a Consortium-backed coup seized control.
 Autonomists are divided on how to respond, as the coup seems to have strong local support, though some residents claim there was a Consortium conspiracy to slowly seed the colony with supporters over a course of years.

 ## ITN Cyclers